BIGJRA/BIGJRA.github.io/reborn.md

 You can also find a hidden *Pecha Berry*, *Carbos*, *Purple Shard*, *Red Shard*, and *Fire Gem* here.
 In the bottom right corner you can get the *Dull Key*.
 Open the gate on the right for a shortcut, then talk to the group at the top.
 Sounds like we're going to be taking on another gym leader soon, but before that there are tons of areas we can now access thanks to Rock Smash.
 Oh, and we get to strike at the heart of our enemy gang.

+Make your way over to the Opal Bridge.
+As you make your way into North Obsidia Ward, you'll find more enemy trainers.

+**Psychic Michael.
+Field: No Field**
+- Inkay, Lv.
+32, Serious Nature, IVs: 10
+- Misdreavus, Lv.
+32, Serious Nature, IVs: 10

+**Casanova Daniel.
+Field: No Field**
+- Shedinja, Lv.
+31, Serious Nature, IVs: 10
+- Deino, Lv.
+32, Serious Nature, IVs: 10

+**Elder Yagami.
+Field: No Field**
+- Spheal, Lv.
+32, Serious Nature, IVs: 10

+North of here, you'll see a guy selling a single *Link Stone* for $10000.
+What this does is essentially work as an evolution stone for Pokemon that need to be traded otherwise.
+To evolve Pokemon that normally trade while holding items, you can give them their item and use the Link Stone on them.
+This one is pricey, but if you have a Pokemon like Graveler you're trying to evolve, it's worth picking up.

 ## Defeating the Rival Gang

 It's time to help out our friendly gang once more.